 Beyond standard metrics

-Our integration with Lambda also supports custom metrics, so you can monitor function-specific metrics alongside metrics from the rest of your infrastructure.
+You can also collect and send custom metrics with the Datadog Lambda Layer, so you can monitor function-specific metrics alongside metrics from the rest of your infrastructure.

 If you haven’t already integrated AWS with Datadog, take a minute to do so before continuing.